Skip to Content

 Who Is at Risk of Asbestos Exposure From Zonolite Insulation?

-04. Asbestos Lawsuits
+04. Lawsuits

-Asbestos Lawsuits, Settlements & Other Compensation
+Asbestos Lawsuits, Settlements and Other Compensation

-Together, the trusts are funded with more than $4 billion.
+The company funded the trusts with more than $4 billion combined.
 Both trusts use a payment percentage to pay out eligible claimants.
 This ensures the trusts can maintain funds for future claimants.
+W.R.
+Grace began accepting trust fund claims in 2014.